 Class 1 have a snack time every morning and we will provide fruit.
-Milk is available also.
+Milk is available which is free of charge until your child turns 5.
 Your child will need a water bottle everyday and a small additional healthy snack such as chopped or dry fruit, crackers, bread sticks, cheese or a cereal bar/pot.
 Please ensure that you pack only one snack as we encourage the children to also chose a piece of fruit from our fruit bowl.